flaviovs/jquery.exitintent/README.md

 The jQuery Exit Intent plugin try to anticipate when the user is about to leave the current page, and fire an event when it thinks they are doing so.
-You can react to this event to display modal dialogs, change page text, etc., to try to grab user's attention and (hopefully) made them change their minds.
+You can react to this event to display modal dialogues, change page text, etc., to try to grab user's attention and (hopefully) made them change their minds.

 Requirements